mgallegoa/mgallegoa.github.io/vanillaJS/basic_express_movies/README.md

 ### Basic Server with Express movies

 1. Create a basic express server
+   1.1.
+Configure the lintier and prettier
+   1.1.
+Configure zod, cors
 2. Use middle-ware to disable x-powered-by, don't send express
 3. Use a middle-ware to parse req.body to string
 4. All REST methods GET, POST, PATCH, PUT and DELETE
+5. Create the movie object schema with zod
+6. Use the command npx server ./src/web to server a page to test cors (Cross Origin Resource Sharing)
+7. Solve the cors problem from the server manual way (commented using cors package).

 ## Run: npm install

 Run the previous command to install all the dependencies.

+1. npm run dev
+2. npx server ./src/web

 ## How it was created?